 This journal makes your article freely available on Elsevier's platforms.
-An Article Processing Charge of $750, with an introductory 1-year discount of 25%, excludes taxes.
+The Article Processing Charge is $700, excludes taxes.
 In some cases, institutions and funding bodies have entered into agreement with Elsevier to meet these fees on behalf of their authors.
-Details of these agreements are available at http://www.elsevier.com/fundingbodies.
-Authors of accepted articles, who wish to take advantage of this option, should complete and submit the order form (available at http://www.elsevier.com/locate/openaccessform.pdf).
+Details of these agreements are available at https://www.elsevier.com/fundingbodies.
+Authors of accepted articles, who wish to take advantage of this option, should complete and submit the order form (available at https://www.elsevier.com/locate/openaccessform.pdf).
 Whatever access option you choose, you retain many rights as an author, including the right to post a revised personal version of your article on your own website.
-More information can be found here: http://www.elsevier.com/authorsrights.
+More information can be found here: https://www.elsevier.com/authorsrights.

 Identifying information, including patients images, names, initials, or hospital numbers, should not be included in videos, recordings, written descriptions, photographs, and pedigrees unless the information is essential for scientific purposes and you have obtained written informed consent for publication in print and electronic form from the patient (or parent, guardian or next of kin where applicable).
 If such consent is made subject to any conditions, Elsevier must be made aware of all such conditions.
 Written consents must be provided to Elsevier on request.